 Classic Ham and Cheese Rolls recipe with a Ranch twist, also called Ham and Cheese buns or scrolls.
 This recipe isn't made with crescent rolls, no Bisquick, no puff pastry, but with a proper yeast dough.
 Now don't get me wrong, those are all convenient and quick, and would work well, but they lack the real bakery flavour of a freshly baked yeast dough in the oven.

-I use a Cuisinart bread maker when making all my yeast dough.
-It’s so quick and easy, you just throw in all the ingredients, and 90 minutes later, you have your yeast dough ready to use.
-And the best part, is that I didn’t need to knead any yeast dough!
+I use a Cuisinart bread maker or bread machine when making all my yeast dough.
+It's so quick and easy, you just throw in all the ingredients, and 90 minutes later, you have your yeast dough ready to use.
+And the best part, is that I didn't need to knead any yeast dough!

 This Ham and Cheese Roll recipe makes enough for 2 baking trays.
 If you're going through the effort to make this delicious recipe, might as well freeze an extra bag for later.
 It's really not double the work, to make twice as much, as this is a large batch of yeast dough.
 I find my kids usually eat the first tray right away, leaving the second tray for later.

 They're great for school lunch boxes, or if the grandkids come over to visit.
 So quick and easy to make, with so many flavour combinations.
 Bon Appetit! Приятного аппетита!